A Love Letter to My Postpartum Body

 I marveled at the life growing in you and did my best to take care of you.

 You endured so much change in such a short time, only to bring the most beautiful baby girl into the world.
 I cannot fathom your perseverance through it all.
-You would do it all again three more times.
+You would do it all again four more times.

 Even through experiencing the miraculous that you were capable of, things took a darker turn for us.